VictorChatterji/rxjs101/README.md

 # Introduction

 Hi!
-This is Victor
+This is Victor.
-Front-end Developer at Diet Code
+Front-end Developer at Diet Code.
 Below are the steps for getting started really really fast and get something on screen fast with all build tools for mastering this technology